creativeprojects/resticprofile/README.md

 # will run these scripts before and after each command (including 'backup')
 run-before = "mount /backup"
 run-after = "umount /backup"
+# if a restic command fails, the run-after won't be running
+# add this parameter to run the script in case of a failure
+run-after-fail = "umount /backup"

 [default.env]
 TMPDIR= "/tmp"